kubernetes/kops/docs/cli/kops_create_instancegroup.md

  The Role of an InstanceGroup defines whether machines will act as a Kubernetes master or node.

 ```
-kops create instancegroup [flags]
+kops create instancegroup INSTANCE_GROUP [flags]
 ```

 ### Examples

 ```
   # Create an instancegroup for the k8s-cluster.example.com cluster.
-  kops create ig --name=k8s-cluster.example.com node-example \
+  kops create instancegroup --name=k8s-cluster.example.com node-example \
   --role node --subnet my-subnet-name,my-other-subnet-name

   # Create a YAML manifest for an instancegroup for the k8s-cluster.example.com cluster.
-  kops create ig --name=k8s-cluster.example.com node-example \
+  kops create instancegroup --name=k8s-cluster.example.com node-example \
   --role node --subnet my-subnet-name --dry-run -oyaml
 ```

 ### Options

 ```
-      --dry-run          If true, only print the object that would be sent, without sending it.
-This flag can be used to create a cluster YAML or JSON manifest.
+      --dry-run          Only print the object that would be created, without created it.
+This flag can be used to create an instance group YAML or JSON manifest.
-      --edit             If true, an editor will be opened to edit default values. (default true)
+      --edit             Open an editor to edit default values (default true)
   -h, --help             help for instancegroup
   -o, --output string    Output format.
-One of json|yaml
+One of json or yaml
-      --role string      Type of instance group to create (Master,APIServer,Node,Bastion) (default "Node")
+      --role string      Type of instance group to create (master,node,bastion) (default "Node")
       --subnet strings   Subnet in which to create instance group.
 One of Availability Zone like eu-west-1a or a comma-separated list of multiple Availability Zones.
 ```